Azure/azure-powershell/documentation/breaking-changes/upcoming-breaking-changes.md

 ### `Get-AzEventHubNetworkRuleSet`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204690 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.INetworkRuleSet'

 - Parameter breaking-change will happen to all parameter sets
   - `-ResourceId`
     - The parameter : 'ResourceId' is being replaced by parameter : 'InputObject'.

 ### `Get-AzEventHubPrivateEndpointConnection`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204690 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IPrivateEndpointConnection'

 - Parameter breaking-change will happen to all parameter sets
   - `-ResourceId`
     - Format of resource id must be /subscriptions/{subscriptionId}/resourceGroups/{resourceGroupName}/providers/Microsoft.EventHub/namespaces/{namespaceName}/privateEndpointConnections/{privateEndpointConnectionName}.
 Namespace resource id can no longer be used for list calls.

+### `Get-AzEventHubPrivateLink`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204690 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.IPrivateLinkResourcesListResult'

 ### `Get-AzEventHubSchemaGroup`

+- Cmdlet breaking-change will happen to all parameter set
+  - PLEASE REFER OUR MIGRATION GUIDE https://go.microsoft.com/fwlink/?linkid=2204690 TO KNOW MORE ABOUT BREAKING CHANGES.
+  - Output type of the cmdlet would change to 'Microsoft.Azure.PowerShell.Cmdlets.EventHub.Models.Api202201Preview.ISchemaGroup'

 - Parameter breaking-change will happen to all parameter sets
   - `-ResourceId`